versia-pub/server/docs/api/federation.md

 # Federation API

-The Federation API contains a variety of endpoints for interacting with the Lysand remote network.
+The Federation API contains a variety of endpoints for interacting with the Versia Server remote network.

 ## Refetch User